 Cadillac has announced that it will discontinue its entry-level XT4 in January.

 The $39,090 compact SUV is built at the General Motors Fairfax Assembly plant in Kansas alongside the Chevrolet Malibu, which is also being permanently discontinued on Nov.
-15.
+15, according to reports.

 XT4 production was slated to go on hiatus so that the factory could be retooled to build both it and the upcoming 2026 Chevrolet Bolt EV, but Cadillac won’t be brining the XT4 back when the work is done.